alpha-unito/QSplit/README.md

 2. Uses **QSplit** to decompose this matrix into several smaller sub-QUBOs.
 3. Sends each sub-QUBO to a container that runs a D-Wave (or compatible) sampler and returns a solution.
-4. Aggregates all the partial results into a new QUBO and a global assignment, stored in `aggregated.csv`.
+4. Aggregates all the partial results into a global assignment, stored in `aggregate.solutions.csv`.

 The orchestration is expressed in **CWL** and executed with **Streamflow**, which takes care of running the three stages (split, solve, aggregate) as separate